Post: 10 HR Data Storytelling Techniques That Win Executive Buy-In in 2026

 - Layer 2 — Operational impact: Three open roles have been unfilled for over 60 days each.

-- Layer 3 — Financial consequence: Each unfilled position costs the organization an estimated $4,129 per day in lost output, per SHRM and Forbes composite data.
+- Layer 3 — Financial consequence: Each unfilled position costs an estimated $4,129 per day in lost output, per SHRM and Forbes composite data.

 - Layer 4 — Strategic risk: The product roadmap milestone due in Q4 is now at risk.